 The pilot phase of The Jeanie Project will culminate in Spring 2019.
 If The Jeanie Project is as successful as we believe it will be, then we can radically change access to legal advice and support in this country through simple-to-use technology.

-We are hugely excited at this prospect and we look forward to welcoming community groups and pro bono legal advisers to help us in transforming access to justice!
+We are hugely excited at this prospect and we look forward to welcoming community groups, local advice organisations and pro bono legal advisers to help us in transforming access to justice!